This definitely feels like a year to reflect on given all that I’ve been going through emotionally. Here’s the rundown:

 Jan 1, 2018 I started the New Year with a wicked case of Strep Throat. blah.

 In February, I jacked my neck and back worse than it’s ever been before.
 I couldn’t turn my head, could barely drive and had to travel for work.
-It took several physical therapy sessions, chiropractic and stretch to get it back to semi-normal.
+It took several physical therapy sessions, chiropractic and FST to get it back to semi-normal.

 In March, I started network chiropractic 3x a week combining it with therapy once a week.
 After a month I added stretch back into the mix.
 Whoa.
 Where’s the time to work?
 We also took a big family vacation to France, the first of what I hope to be many adventures.
 It was fun, difficult, and exciting.
 I fell into depression partly because I was trying to reduce my celexa.
 Bad idea.
 I went back up to a full dose.
 In the starting stages of EMDR, I had to deal with a 360 degree review at work in which I was roundly attacked by a few people.
 They presented to me an image that I hated.

 In April, SG offered the beginning of several things that pushed and pulled at me in different ways.
 An invitation to check out PSI was extended because he had completed a 3 day training, and was really excited about it.
-I freaked the fuck out, had the almost-firing talk with him and learned that he truly was offering this because it helped him and he wanted to help me.
+I freaked out, had the almost-firing talk with him and learned that he truly was offering this because it helped him and he wanted to help me.
 It led to me questioning why I was so resistant to letting him help me.

 May was a blur of work, travel and struggling through all the therapies.
 EMDR was intense.